nwimmer123/prMariaLogistics/README.md

 This application intends to unify the common data sets amongst the entire workflow to provide the opportunity for end-to-end maximization of efforts and transparency.

+# General Design

+The general concept is a platform that helps users identify their role, what they have, what they need, and identify resources to meet that need.
+The haves / needs are attributed to that type of user (as a category, thereby indicating which items should be included in that profile).
+Once the has/needs are met for that workflow, the user can see all the active numbers of their workflow and mark them as they are completed.

+The general back end design is a database that filters for the type of user / workflow selected.
+As they identify their “haves”, that aspect of the workflow is met filters for the type of user and corresponding columns.
+Then as they identify their “need”  that each user has their specific type of dashboard, or they can see the database of all items and points of contact for them.

 # Functionality
-User Types & Walkthroughs
+##User Types & Walkthroughs
-I have money
+###I have money

 This is a unique user that wants to find what part of the process to provide funds for, and is looking to answer “Where can I best apply this funding to maximize the impact where I see it the most necessary?”

  After login, this user is able to either

 *	Target funding by workflow: see all the available workflows, be able to select a workflow or point on a workflow, and see the contacts for those divisions.

 *	Target funding by group: See a database of all the available groups, and what they are working on.
 See the point of contact and reach out to offer the funds.

-The Workflow for this is as follows:
-I want to volunteer from the mainland
+###I want to volunteer from the mainland

 After creating a login, this user wants to either: